Lahaina family finds cherished heirlooms and devastation in first home visit after deadly wildfire

 LAHAINA, Hawaii (AP) — Leola Vierra stepped gingerly among the hardened pools of melted metal, charred wood and broken glass that are almost all that remain of the home where she lived for nearly 50 years.

 Sifting through the rubble, she found two cow-patterned vessels, part of her extensive collection of bovine figurines.
-Nearby, her son discovered the blackened remnants of his late grandfather’s pistol, dating to his days as a Lahaina policeman in the 1950s.
-There was no sign of the beloved cat, Kitty Kai, that used to greet her when she came home from work.
+Nearby, her son discovered the blackened remnants of his late grandfather’s pistol from his days as a Lahaina policeman from the late 1940s to 1970s.
+There was no sign of the beloved cat, Kitty Kai, that used to greet her when she came home from work and church.

 “I’m so sad — devastated,” she said.
 “This was my home.”